Background Lord Of The Rings

 The Second Age: The Rise and Fall of Númenor

 Númenor, initially blessed by the Valar, flourishes and expands its influence.
-However, Sauron's insidious manipulation eventually corrupts the Númenóreans, leading to their downfall.
+Even so, Sauron's insidious manipulation eventually corrupts the Númenóreans, leading to their downfall.
 Their arrogance and ambition, fueled by Sauron's deceit, ultimately results in the destruction of their island kingdom and the scattering of their people.
 The Second Age also sees the Last Alliance of Elves and Men, a desperate attempt to defeat Sauron, resulting in his defeat but not his destruction.

 The Third Age: Shadows Gather and the Fellowship Sets Forth